soorjya/Instagram_clone/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/mohak1283)

-## Show some :heart: and star the repo to support the project.

 ## Note
 This repository is still under development and I will continue to add more features to it.